<img src="https://ws.zoominfo.com/pixel/6169bf9791429100154fc0a2" width="1" height="1" style="display: none;">

 One of the fundamental building blocks of an organization’s cybersecurity risk posture is cybersecurity awareness amongst employees.
 That’s why insurers often require businesses to provide regular cybersecurity training to ensure employees understand their role in protecting data and systems.

 Cybersecurity training can be complicated and time-consuming.
 Streamlining and simplifying workflows can ease the training burden.
 This was the case for StrongDM customer Zefr.
 The company made extensive use of temporary technical hires working on more than 30 databases and struggled to onboard and offboard staff efficiently.
-StrongDM’s Dynamic Access Management (DAM) platform removed every trace of friction for Zefr, saving time, minimizing the need for training, and slashing administrative overhead.
+StrongDM’s Zero Trust Privileged Access Management (PAM) platform removed every trace of friction for Zefr, saving time, minimizing the need for training, and slashing administrative overhead.

 “Adoption happened overnight.
 StrongDM can discover databases and show users what they have access to in a single feed.
 A user can sign in via Okta or Google and immediately be ready to work.
 Engineers love it.
 The basic reality is that our engineers are in databases a lot.
 Before StrongDM, the workflow was awkward, but now, it is unambiguous where they are supposed to be.”